secmon-lab/swarm/docs/getting_started.md

 swarm exec --bigquery-project-id my-project -p ./policy gs://swarm-test-bucket/test.log | jq
 ```

+`exec` command is used to ingest the log data from Cloud Storage into BigQuery as one shot command.
+The `-p` option specifies the directory where the rule files are located.
+The `gs://swarm-test-bucket/test.log` is the object to be ingested.
+The `jq` command is used to format the output.

 If successful, this command will output logs like the following:

 ```json